mpeyfuss/luci-market/README.md

 ## Listings

 Token owners can list NFTs for a fixed ETH price.
 Listings are time-gated with a maximum duration of 180 days and do not escrow the NFT.
 The token remains in the seller's wallet until purchased.
+Listing requires the marketplace to be approved for the token so incorrect approval or UI flows fail immediately instead of publishing an already unfulfillable listing.
 The royalty amount is calculated and stored when the listing is created, locking in the seller's proceeds even if royalty configuration changes later.
 Calling `list` again for the same token updates or replaces the stored listing, including stale listings left by a previous owner, and snapshots a new royalty amount.

 Listings can be public or private.
 A public listing sets `buyer` to `address(0)` and can be purchased by anyone.
 A private listing sets `buyer` to a specific address, and only that address can call `buy`.

 Listings can be extended in batch while the marketplace is unpaused and the collection or token remains allowed.
 Extension can revive expired listings as long as the stored seller calls it and the new expiration is valid, and it preserves the snapshotted royalty amount.
 Listings can be delisted at any time, including while the marketplace is paused, after the collection/token has been removed from the allowlist, or while the seller is sanctioned.
 Delisting does not transfer or release assets, so it does not perform a sanctions check.

 If a listed token is transferred outside the marketplace, the listing becomes stale.
-The `buy` function verifies that the stored seller still owns the token at execution time and relies on the ERC-721 approval check inside `transferFrom`.
+Approval can also be revoked after listing.
+At settlement, the ERC-721 `transferFrom` call enforces that the stored seller currently owns the token and that the marketplace is currently approved.
 A stale or approval-blocked listing can become executable again if the original seller reacquires or re-approves the token before expiry, so frontends and indexers should filter stale listings.

 ## Offers